SattuSupari21/ride-sharing-project/README.md

 - 🛣 Revenue by Route
 - 📉 Cancellations Over Time

-> Superset exports and screenshots are located in `/dashboards` and `/visualizations`.
+> Superset exports and screenshots are located in `/visualizations`.

 ## 📊 Key Analyses & Dashboards
 |Analysis Model|Description|